 Private Property Sales

 With people still facing financial difficulty, coupled with the slightly unstable state of the UK economy, the number of repossessed homes sold at property auctions has increased.
-Some repossession houses were owned by homeowners who fell behind on mortgage payments, yet many others are new-builds and flats from developers as well as buy-to-letters who fell on hard times.
+Some repossession houses were owned by homeowners who fell behind on mortgage payments, yet many others are new-builds and flats from developers as well as buy-to-letters who have fallen on hard times.

 If a bank can’t sell a property through an estate agent, often it'll go to auction for a quick sale.
 By registering with UK Auction List, you will have access to our Auctioneer Directory so you can contact as many auction houses as you want and ask for them to contact you as and when they receive repossession houses and other properties that may suit your requirements.